Oil falls 5% as economic outlook dims with rising virus cases

 Prices pulled back amid mounting concerns that an increase in coronavirus cases could cut demand.

-More than 30.78 million people have been infected by the novel coronavirus, a Reuters tally shows, and British Prime Minister Boris Johnson was on Monday pondering a second national lockdown, while cases in Spain and France have also climbed.
+More than 30.78 million people have been infected by the novel coronavirus, a Reuters tally shows.
+British Prime Minister Boris Johnson on Monday considered a second national lockdown, while cases in Spain and France have also climbed.

 Workers at Libya’s major Sharara field have restarted operations, two engineers working there said, after the National Oil Corporation announced a partial lifting of force majeure.
 But it was unclear when and at what level production might restart.